International Politics BSc

 and what you will learn on the course.

 Studying international politics will equip you with a range of transferable skills that will enable you to follow the career you want after graduation.
+85% of our graduates are in employment or further study six months after graduating (Unistats).
+Regular career events for law students are offered by the University's award-wining 'Professional Development Centre' (PDC) and the Department avidly supports the professional development of our students.

 Our students pursue a wide variety of jobs after graduating.
 Some Brunel graduates such as John McDonnell MP, or former Labour party general secretary Baroness McDonagh, opt for careers in politics.
 Others have joined the Foreign and Commonwealth Office, the Home Office, the Civil Service, GCHQ and military intelligence.